 Today, short-term fatal illnesses are mostly limited to undetected or poorly controlled heart disease, rapidly progressing cancer, a massive stroke, or rare events such as an aneurysm.

-There are many chronic health conditions which impact us as we start to approach our “fragile 50s” These include heart disease, chronic pulmonary disease, cancer, debilitating arthritis, and complications of diabetes.
-This is the time many people start taking medications to control our blood pressure and cholesterol.
+Many chronic health conditions impact us as we start to approach our “fragile 50s” These include heart disease, chronic pulmonary disease, cancer, debilitating arthritis, and complications of diabetes.
+It is in your "fragile 50s" when many people start taking medications to control our blood pressure and cholesterol.
 We start putting on a few pounds.
 We have more aches and pains.
 Our knees hurt.
 Our neck hurts.
 Our hips hurt.
 It is part of being human.

-Then there are also neurological disorders such as Parkinson’s disease or Multiple Sclerosis, fractures from osteoporosis, strokes (resulting in paralysis), Alzheimer’s disease and accidents.
-And let’s not forget, becoming frail due to advancing age may be the most significant reason why people need assistance.
+There are also neurological disorders such as Parkinson’s disease or Multiple Sclerosis, fractures from osteoporosis, strokes (resulting in paralysis), Alzheimer’s disease, and accidents.
+And let’s not forget that becoming frail due to advancing age may be the most significant reason people need assistance.

 What Are the Statistics on Long-Term Care Risk?

 There is a lot of data.
-First, the only statistic that is important is this one: it will either happen to you or it won’t.
+First, the only important statistic is this one: it will either happen to you or it won’t.
 However, there are all sorts of research, along with common sense, that supports the need to plan for the financial costs and burdens of aging and health.

-The U.S. Department of Health and Human Services indicates that if you reach the age of 65 you have a one in seven chance of needing some long-term care service and support before you pass.
-That is a 70% chance.
-If you had a 70% chance of winning the lottery you would go buy a few tickets!
+The U.S. Department of Health and Human Services indicates that if you reach the age of 65, you have a 70% chance of needing some long-term care service and support before you pass.

-The American Association for Long-Term Care Insurance (AALTCI), a national consumer education and advocacy group, says 52.1% of all new Long-Term Care Insurance claims in 2018 began in the home setting.
-Just the major insurance companies paid over $10.3 Billion in claims to American families in 2018 alone.
+The American Association for Long-Term Care Insurance (AALTCI), a national consumer education and advocacy group, says 70% of all new Long-Term Care Insurance claims in 2019 started with in-home care.
+The policyholder generally has the choice of quality care in the setting they desire.
+Plus, many American families are benefiting from LTC Insurance right now.
+Just the major insurance companies paid over $11 Billion in claims to American families in 2019 alone.
 Those are real numbers, not just stats.

-12% of those admitted to a nursing facility stay for 5 years or longer and many have received other forms of care prior to the nursing care.
-Generally, people receive other means of care before going to a nursing facility.
+Some LTC Insurance claims do go long, with 12% of those admitted to a nursing facility stay for five years or longer, and many have received other forms of care before going into the nursing care.
+Remember, most claims for LTC Insurance starts with in-home care.

 Current Stats Breakdown